 A course based on industrial lectures shall be of 1 credit.
 A minimum of five lectures of two hours duration by industry experts will be arranged by the department.
 The evaluation methodology, will in general, be based on quizzes at the end of each lecture.
 Due weightage shall be given to attendance also.
-However, the HoD or his nominee may devise a suitable methodology for evaluation and the same should be informed to the students before the commencement of the semester.
+However, the head of the department or his/her nominee may devise a suitable methodology for evaluation and the same should be informed to the students before the commencement of the semester.